GoogleChromeLabs/adaptive-loading/cra-network-aware-data-fetching/README.md

-# Demo: Network-aware resource loading in React
+# Demo: Network-aware data fetching in React

 A demo showing how to fetch more (or less) results from an API depending on the quality of the user's network connection.